-City Council, after holding a public hearing on the PUD site plan with notification as required by Section 5.28.2 and 5.28.3, and after receiving all related reports and minutes and a recommendation from the Planning Commission, shall approve, approve with conditions, or deny a PUD site plan.
+City Council, after receiving all related reports and minutes and a recommendation from the Planning Commission, shall approve, approve with conditions, or deny a PUD site plan.
 A PUD site plan shall be approved by City Council only after it determines that:

 - a.
 The development would comply with the PUD zoning established pursuant to the requirements of this chapter, and with all applicable local, state, or federal laws, ordinances, standards and regulations. - b.
-The development would limit the disturbance of natural features to the minimum necessary to allow a reasonable use of the land, applying criteria for reviewing a Natural Features Plan as provided in Section 5.29.6.F. - c.
-The development would not cause a public or private nuisance and would not have a detrimental effect on the public health, safety or welfare.
+The development would limit the disturbance of natural features to the minimum necessary to allow a reasonable use of the land, applying criteria for reviewing a Natural Features Plan as provided in Section 5.29.6.F.